-(b) subject to Section 5, to comply with applicable laws, rules and regulations (including the rules and regulations of the Securities and Exchange Commission or any national securities or stock exchange) and with administrative, regulatory, or judicial process, if, in the reasonable written opinion of the Receiving Party’s non-employee legal counsel, such disclosure is solely to the extent necessary for such compliance.
+(b) subject to Section 5, to comply with applicable laws, rules and regulations (including the rules and regulations of the Securities and Exchange Commission or any national securities or stock exchange) and with administrative, regulatory, or judicial process, if such disclosure is solely to the extent necessary for such compliance.

 If and whenever any Confidential Information of the Disclosing Party is disclosed in accordance with Section 4(b), such disclosure shall not cause any such information to cease to be Confidential Information, except to the extent that such disclosure results in a public disclosure of such information (otherwise than by breach of this Agreement).